 Albert, A., Gebru, T., Ku, J., Kwac, J., Leskovec, J., Rajagopal, R. Drivers of variability in energy consumption.
 ECML-PKDD DARE Workshop on Energy Analytics. pdf

 Albert, A., Rajagopal, R. Building dynamic thermal profiles of energy consumption for individuals and neighborhoods.
 IEEE Big Data Conference, 2013. pdf

 Albert, A., Schafer, A. Demand for freight transportation in the U.S.: a high-level, data-driven view.
 Transportation Research Forum, Annapolis, MD, March 2013. pdf

 Gomes, N., Merugu, D., O'Brien, G., Mandayam, C., Yue, T., Atikoglu, B., Albert, A., Fukumoto, N., Liu, H., Prabhakar, B., Wischik, D. “Steptacular: an incentive mechanism for promoting wellness”.
 NetHealth, 2012. pdf

 Albert, A., Rajagopal, R., Sevlian, R. Power Demand Distributions: Segmenting Consumers using Smart Meter Data.
 ACM SenSys (BuildSys) 2011. pdf

-Pocket Lab is a sensing and analytics platform for performing on-the-go scientific experiments focused on physical sciences.
+Myriad Sensors builds Pocket Lab, a sensing and analytics platform for performing on-the-go scientific experiments focused on physical sciences.
 Our first product targets students, educators, and citizen scientists.